Search This Blog

 Wyeth's approach is very similar to the South African clinic style where players have the lead leg slightly in front; step and plant the lead leg along the grass line and then push the bowl up the green.

 Why do we not see this simple delivery more in Canada?
 Because our greens are so slow with over 90% falling below 12 seconds, players have difficulty sending the bowl up the green with just arm strength and also need to add a large backswing and a long step on heavy greens.
 South African greens average 12 to 16 seconds, so a set, controllable delivery makes more sense in that environment.
 If you are going to have a simple delivery, that keeps the step and swing the same and relies on arm speed in Canada, you will have to devote some time to physical fitness.
-Yes, you may have to do push-ups and chin-ups to be able to reach a full-length jack on a 9 second green in Canada.
+Yes, you may have to do push-ups and chin-ups to be able to reach a full-length jack on a 9-second green in Canada.

 If you want to succeed in our sport, you will need to devote some time to fitness.
 Anyone who has a longer competitive career in our sport keeps in shape.
 There are rare exceptions to this rule but playing out of shape is not a way to get an advantage.

 After you have the basic physical tools in place, how do you develop your sense of feel if it does not come naturally to you?
 Start by putting the jack away.
 Go out on the green.
 Relax and throw a bowl in the most comfortable manner for you.
 Pay attention to how it feels.
 Step up and do it again without worrying about distance or targets.
-You will quickly notice that most of your bowls are tending to fall in a similar distance.
+You will quickly notice that most of your bowls are tending to fall at a similar distance.
 This is called “Natural Length” and it is the first step to discovering weight control.

 Most people when relaxed can duplicate one particular length again and again and this is their favorite length.
 Some people have more than one natural length.
 I have four.
 These are the same lengths that I throw again and again in competition.